What is Customer Onboarding?

 Customer onboarding definition

-Customer onboarding is essentially the nurturing process that gets new users and customers familiar and comfortable with using your product.
-It covers the whole journey, from the initial sale, welcome and sign-up, to product activation, set up and first use.
-It also looks to deliver value to customers as early as possible, by listening to and answering any of their questions and concerns – in doing so, helping to make their experience as smooth as possible.
+Customer onboarding is the nurturing process that gets new users and customers familiar and comfortable with using your product.
+It covers the whole journey, from the initial sale, welcome, and sign-up, to product activation, setup, and first use.
+The goal is to deliver value to customers as early as possible, addressing their questions and concerns to make their experience smooth.

 The importance of customer onboarding

-Central to this positive experience is continuing to provide what you offered and the customer agreed and signed up to.
+A positive or negative onboarding experience can determine whether a customer continues their journey with you.
+Central to this positive experience is consistently providing what you offered and the customer agreed and signed up for.

-With an effective onboarding process in place, you’re more likely to keep customers engaged and buying from you.
-Customer engagement is critical when you consider that acquiring new customers is much more expensive than maintaining the ones you already have.
+Onboarding customers effectively can also deliver further benefits, including increased customer engagement and sales.
+With an efficient onboarding process, you're more likely to keep customers engaged and buying from you.
+This is critical when you consider that acquiring new customers is more expensive than maintaining existing ones.

 Customer onboarding best practices